 Nico is involved in the lab of Prof Dr. Werner Helsen since December 2018.
 First as researcher on the project of The IFAB regarding the Video Assistant Referee.
 At this moment Nico is working as consultant for The IFAB in the support of their VAR project.
 Besides that, is Nico working together with Prof. Dr. Helsen on the Perception4Perfection online web app.

-He is also active as assistant referee in the first amateur league in Belgium (3rd division).
+He is also active as assistant referee in the Proximus League in Belgium.